INdIEDeV016/The-Tutorials-Button/README.md

 # The-Tutorials-Button
-A Plugin for Godot Beginners for learning Godot in the Editor
+A Plugin for Godot Beginners for learning Godot inside the Editor.